us0p/interview_preparation/planning.md

 ## Coding
-Should be used to create projects which shows practical experience with required expertise in real jobs, those being:
+Should be used to create projects which shows practical experience with required expertise in real jobs.
-- Event-Driven architecture
-- Microservices architecture
-- Unit testing

 ### Project Ideas
 - Pattern Mentor: Create a cli tool based on a AI model to perform pattern